Lean startup about customer interviews by Chris Cannon

 Over the past 20 years, I’ve interviewed hundreds of people for books and magazine features — Nobel laureates, combat veterans, CEOs, refugees, Grammy winners, circus performers, and everything in between.

-None of them were easy; everyone brings some sort of challenge to an interview.
+None of them were easy; everyone brings some sort of challenge to customer interviews.
 Academics rarely know how to speak in layperson terms.
 Politicians are always pushing an agenda.
 Celebrities are hyperconscious of how they’re perceived, so they usually tell every interviewer the same stories.
 And circus folk, well they just plain don’t trust me.

 It’s not unusual for journalists to bring in skill sets from previous professions.
 Before joining the glamorous ranks of overpaid journalists, I was a cultural anthropologist, an intelligence specialist in the US Marine Corps, and a comedy writer — not all at the same time, of course (as fun as that would have been).

 So while this article shares customer interviews tips I’ve used over my career as a journalist, these practices were heavily influenced by my training and experience as a fieldworker, an interrogator, and someone stand-up comedians relied on to get the crowd to buy into their act (honestly, this was the toughest job of all).